ptabasso2/oteljavalab/section06/README.md

 1. **Temperature Simulator**: This service is responsible for simulating temperature measurements.
 It acts as the entry point for requests, simulating the generation of temperature data.
 However, instead of calculating the temperature values directly, it delegates the responsibility of performing calculations to the Temperature Calculator service.

-    - **Key Changes**:
+    - **Key changes**:
         - The Temperature Simulator retains the functionality to initiate temperature measurement simulations but now includes the capability to make HTTP requests to the Temperature Calculator for any required calculations.
         - It uses `RestTemplate` to call the Temperature Calculator service, passing necessary data through HTTP requests.
         - Tracing is incorporated to ensure that requests between the Temperature Simulator and the Temperature Calculator are part of the same trace for observability.

 2. **Temperature Calculator**: This new microservice is solely responsible for performing calculations related to temperature.
 It exposes endpoints that the Temperature Simulator can call to retrieve calculated temperature values.

-    - **Key Changes**:
+    - **Key changes**:
         - A new Spring Boot application is created to serve as the Temperature Calculator.
         - It defines endpoints (e.g., `/measureTemperature`) that accept requests for temperature calculations, processes them, and returns the results.
         - OpenTelemetry tracing is integrated to extract the tracing context from incoming requests, ensuring that the distributed tracing spans across both the simulator and calculator services.

 ### Goal of this activity

-- **Context Propagation**: To maintain observability across distributed microservices, the OpenTelemetry framework is used to propagate tracing context between the Temperature Simulator and the Temperature Calculator.
+- **Context propagation**: To maintain observability across distributed microservices, the OpenTelemetry framework is used to propagate tracing context between the Temperature Simulator and the Temperature Calculator.
 This ensures that calls between services are linked within the same trace.
-- **Service Communication**: The Temperature Simulator service uses HTTP clients (`RestTemplate`) to communicate with the Temperature Calculator, passing necessary information for calculations.
+- **Service communication**: The Temperature Simulator service uses HTTP clients (`RestTemplate`) to communicate with the Temperature Calculator, passing necessary information for calculations.